 Well – that certainly wasn’t what I was expecting.
 Maybe I they just don’t offer accommodations unless you specifically ask…so I do.

 “I’m sorry ma’am.
 We do not offer accommodations or compensation for delays that are beyond our control.
 That includes air traffic delays, which was the cause of your missed connection.”

 I try once more – “Excuse me…please…I need your help.
-I’ve been at a medical facility since 7:30 this morning, I’ve had an MRI, a PET scan…I’ve spent two and a half hours in machines having my brain scanned, and up until a couple of hours ago I had a line in an artery.
-I have a pressure dressing on it right now to keep it from bleeding…it’s swelling and I really need to find a place to sit down and get it elevated.
+I’ve been at a medical facility since 7:30 this morning, I’ve had an MRI, a PET scan…I’ve genuinely spent two and a half hours in machines having my brain scanned, and up until a couple of hours ago I had an arterial line.
+I have a pressure dressing on it right now to keep it from bleeding…my hand is swelling and I really need to find a place to sit down and get it elevated.
 Can you please help me?”

 I sounded pathetic, but not hysterical at least.
 She turned back around and I lift up my fat sausage of a hand to show her what I was talking about.
 She looked at my hand and the odd-looking bandage, then looked at me with a look on her face that was…well, I’m not sure if it was a “WTF” look or a “Ewww” look.

 One thing I’m sure of is that it wasn’t a “I’d be happy to help you” look.

 Finally she hands me a pink slip of paper with a phone number on it.

 “I’m sorry ma’am, but the most I can offer you is a discounted rate at a local hotel.
 Call the number on that there…”

 “…and you can try calling the number on the back of your ticket.
 But they’re not going to do anything for you.”

 Even after all that, all I could do was mumble “thanks” and walk away.